joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-03-23-can-you-trace-the-locus.md

 $$ 14 = \frac12 \pi + 2 + \ell_1 + \ell_2 + \gamma_1 + \gamma_2. $$

-We can turn the length constraint into am equation in $r_\theta$ and $\theta$ and numerically solve for $r_\theta$ at each $\theta.$
+We can turn the length constraint into an equation in $r_\theta$ and $\theta$ and numerically solve for $r_\theta$ at each $\theta.$

 ### Two tangents to one disk

-Since we already have most of the work done for this part from the standard problem, we just need to find the minimum value of $\theta$ where the disk maintains tangents on both disks.
+Since we have already done most of the work for this part in the standard problem, we just need to find the minimum value of $\theta$ where the disk maintains tangents on both disks.

 ![](/img/2026-03-23-fiddler-one-tangent.png){:width="600 px" class="image-centered"}